-- 1. First prize in poster presentation titled "Evaluation of the digitization of National Programme for Non-Communicable Disease, Rajasthan, 2023" at IPHACON 2024 from 15 to 17 March 2024 at Manali, Himachal Pradesh, India - First prize in oral presentation titled "Mixed-method evaluation of surveillance system in leprosy, Theni district, Tamil Nadu, 2023" at IPHACON 2024 from 15 to 17 March 2024 at Manali, Himachal Pradesh, India - First prize in oral presentation titled "Malaria outbreak investigation in block Gangeshwari, Amroha district, Uttar Pradesh, India, Jan- Feb 2023" at IPHACON 2024 from 15 to 17 March 2024 at Manali, Himachal Pradesh, India - 4.
-First prize in oral presentation by EISOs titled Impact of Air Quality on Acute Respiratory Emergencies, Delhi, India, 2018-2022 at Field Epidemiology Training Programme India Conference, 2023 Varanasi, Uttar Pradesh, India - Third prize in poster presentation by EISOs titled Outbreak Investigation of Monkeypox Virus disease in India, 1 July - 28 September 2022 at Field Epidemiology Training Programme India Conference 2023 (FETPICON-2023) held at Varanasi, Uttar Pradesh, India - 6.
-Best oral presentation under theme Environment Health and Occupational health, titled an outbreak of acute seizure illness Eluru, Andhra Pradesh, India, December 2020 in the 65th Annual National Conference of Indian Association of Public Health IPHACON 2021 at JIPMER, Puducherry - Best oral presentation under theme COVID epidemiology titled Investigation of COVID-19 outbreak in a tribal residential school, Washim District, Maharashtra, March 2021 in the 65th Annual National Conference of Indian Association of Public Health IPHACON 2021 at JIPMER Puducherry - 8.
-First prize in oral presentation by EISOs titled Evaluation of Point of Entry Surveillance for COVID-19 at Mumbai International airport, India, 2020 in 48th Annual National Conference of Indian Association of Preventive and Social Medicine at PGIMER Chandigarh, March 2021 - 9.
-Best poster presentation award in sub theme, public health emergency, IPHACON 2017 in Jodhpur, Rajasthan - 10.
-Best poster presentation award in sub them, communicable diseases, IPHACON 2017in Jodhpur, Rajasthan - 11.
-Best poster presentation award in sub theme, one health, IPHACON 2017 in Jodhpur, Rajasthan - 12.
-Best oral presentation award, IPHACON 2017 in Jodhpur, Rajasthan - 13.
+- First prize in poster presentation titled "Evaluation of the digitization of National Programme for Non-Communicable Disease, Rajasthan, 2023" at IAECON 2025 from 07 to 08 March 2025 at Delhi, India - Winner in oral presentation titled "Clinical and epidemiological investigation to assess risk factors of a widespread, fatal pediatric outbreak of Chandipura virus Acute Encephalitis Syndrome in Gujarat, India July 2024" at IPHACON 2025 from 21 to 23 March 2025 at Belagavi, Karnataka, India - 3.
+Winner in oral presentation titled "Assessment of health system preparedness during Magh Mela, Mass Gathering at Prayagraj, Uttar Pradesh, January-March 2024" at IPHACON 2025 from 21 to 23 March 2025 at Belagavi, Karnataka, India - Winner in poster presentation titled "Evaluating public health surveillance for measles and rubella: Insight from a state in India, 2024" at IPHACON 2025 from 21 to 23 March 2025 at Belagavi, Karnataka, India - 5.
+First prize in poster presentation titled "Evaluation of the digitization of National Programme for Non-Communicable Disease, Rajasthan, 2023" at IPHACON 2024 from 15 to 17 March 2024 at Manali, Himachal Pradesh, India - 6.
+First prize in oral presentation titled "Mixed-method evaluation of surveillance system in leprosy, Theni district, Tamil Nadu, 2023" at IPHACON 2024 from 15 to 17 March 2024 at Manali, Himachal Pradesh, India - First prize in oral presentation titled "Malaria outbreak investigation in block Gangeshwari, Amroha district, Uttar Pradesh, India, Jan- Feb 2023" at IPHACON 2024 from 15 to 17 March 2024 at Manali, Himachal Pradesh, India - 8.
+First prize in oral presentation by EISOs titled Impact of Air Quality on Acute Respiratory Emergencies, Delhi, India, 2018-2022 at Field Epidemiology Training Programme India Conference, 2023 Varanasi, Uttar Pradesh, India - Third prize in poster presentation by EISOs titled Outbreak Investigation of Monkeypox Virus disease in India, 1 July - 28 September 2022 at Field Epidemiology Training Programme India Conference 2023 (FETPICON-2023) held at Varanasi, Uttar Pradesh, India - 10.
+Best oral presentation under theme Environment Health and Occupational health, titled an outbreak of acute seizure illness Eluru, Andhra Pradesh, India, December 2020 in the 65th Annual National Conference of Indian Association of Public Health IPHACON 2021 at JIPMER, Puducherry - 11.
+Best oral presentation under theme COVID epidemiology titled Investigation of COVID-19 outbreak in a tribal residential school, Washim District, Maharashtra, March 2021 in the 65th Annual National Conference of Indian Association of Public Health IPHACON 2021 at JIPMER Puducherry - 12.
+First prize in oral presentation by EISOs titled Evaluation of Point of Entry Surveillance for COVID-19 at Mumbai International airport, India, 2020 in 48th Annual National Conference of Indian Association of Preventive and Social Medicine at PGIMER Chandigarh, March 2021 - 13.
+Best poster presentation award in sub theme, public health emergency, IPHACON 2017 in Jodhpur, Rajasthan

+- 14. Best poster presentation award in sub them, communicable diseases, IPHACON 2017in Jodhpur, Rajasthan - 15.
+Best poster presentation award in sub theme, one health, IPHACON 2017 in Jodhpur, Rajasthan - 16.
+Best oral presentation award, IPHACON 2017 in Jodhpur, Rajasthan - 17.
 Best oral presentation award in ISMOCD in Pune, Maharashtra, 2017